 Application compares the energy use of your laboratory buildings with that of similar facilities in the United States.

 Tool offers estimates on how various technology options can contribute to an overall climate action plan for research campuses.

 Web-based manual provides guidance on the design process for high-performance laboratories.

 Website provides resources to increase the energy efficiency of laboratories.

-Case study describes two University of California campuses that increased laboratory exhaust efficiency and safety using fume hood sash stickers.
+Fact sheet describes how two University of California campuses increased laboratory exhaust efficiency and safety by using fume hood sash stickers.